Barrett-python/DuAT/README.md

 ### 4.7 Well trained model:
-You could download the trained model from [Google Drive](https://drive.google.com/drive/folders/14IDwewAb12HWlxgOFtFB46aMJyqPaKpz)and put the model in directory './model_pth'.
+You could download the trained model from [Google Drive](https://drive.google.com/drive/folders/14IDwewAb12HWlxgOFtFB46aMJyqPaKpz) and put the model in directory './model_pth'.

 Citation If you find this code or idea useful, please cite our work: